dooboolab-community/hackatalk/website/docs/server/installation.md

      Enter it again:
      Shall the new role be a superuser? (y/n) y
      ```
-   - Example for createing new database
+   - Example for creating new database
      ```sh
      psql -U postgres -h localhost -W
      Password: